AdamsMP92/NuMagSANS/README.md

 This project was developed at the [University of Luxembourg](https://www.uni.lu),
 Department of Physics and Materials Science, **Nanomagnetism Group** (Prof. Andreas Michels).

+This work was carried out within the scientific framework of the
-We greatfully acknowledge financial support from the National Research Fund of Luxembourg (AFR Grant No. 15639149, CORE Grant DeQuSky, and PRIDE MASSENA Grant).
+National Research Fund (FNR) projects AFR 15639149, CORE DeQuSky, and PRIDE MASSENA,
+which have contributed to the broader research environment of this study.

 We thank our colleagues for stimulating discussions and valuable scientific exchange:
 I. Titov,